garrandall/popular-music-data/tracks/good-clean-fun-the-monkees.md

 And I look in the crowd and there you stand
 And the gap that once was time
 Is forever closed behind
-I told you I'd come back and here I am...
+I told you I'd come back and here I am